 Closer to the Long Barn are our formal Collection Gardens, designed in compartments, with each individual garden featuring plants from a different perfume family – for example Floral, Fougère (Fern), Spice and Citrus.

-Beautiful and gloriously scented.
+Colourful and beautifully scented.
 These gardens are also practical trial beds where unusual varieties are grown for distillation in small batches.

 Distillation itself takes place in the Long Barn throughout the summer months and often into autumn.

 The Collection is our name for the formal gardens here at Keyneston Mill, and each compartment represents a different fragrance family eg. floral, fourgere (fern), spice and citrus.
 Together they serve a number of purposes.

 Firstly, they are here for us all to enjoy.
 We want them to look – and smell – wonderful.

 They are also used as trial beds where we can grow hundreds of varieties of aromatic plants, and experiment with potential new perfume ingredients.
 We can distil the leaves or flowers in small quantities and any that produce high quality oil, may then be planted out in the fields for possible use in future perfumes.

 All the plants in The Collection are related in some way to fragrance, and many have fascinating histories – the gardens help us to bring to life some of the stories behind perfume making.

 The Padua Garden focuses on the Floral family of fragrances, and the design is based on the Orto Botanico, the oldest university garden in the world, founded in 1545 in Italy by the Venetian Republic.
 Many of the ﬂowers in this garden have scented petals eg. roses, jasmine, sweet peas, and lilies.
 The scent of some other plants such as Santolina and hyssop may not be apparent until you rub their leaves.